rAIdio-bot/.github/profile/README.md

 **AI music creation studio that runs entirely on your PC, no subscriptions, no cloud.**

-Generate original **Royalty Free** songs from text, clone voices, separate stems, mix tracks, and add karaoke lyrics, all powered by your GPU, all offline.
+Generate original **Royalty Free** songs from text, easy text to speech, clone voices, separate stems, mix tracks, and add karaoke lyrics, all powered by your GPU, all offline.

 [**Get rAIdio.bot on Steam**](https://store.steampowered.com/app/4600000)